appfeat/gup/README.md

 # gup

-**gup** is a conservative Git helper that stages changes, generates a high-quality commit message using an LLM, versions the release, tags it, and pushes safely — all with an explicit human review step.

-It is designed to be fast, predictable, and hard to misuse.
+**gup** is a command-line tool that helps you commit, version, and push Git changes safely, with a clear review step and optional AI-assisted commit messages.

+If you often forget to write good commit messages, tag releases consistently, or want a single, predictable command to finalize your work, gup is designed for you.

 ---

+## What problem does gup solve?

+Many Git workflows break down at the same points:

+- changes pile up without commits
+- commit messages are rushed or inconsistent
+- version tags are forgotten or misnumbered
+- pushes happen without a final review

+gup turns these scattered steps into a **single, guided release flow**.

+---

 ## What gup does

-When you run `gup` inside a Git repository, it:
+When run inside a Git repository, `gup`:

 - stages current changes
-- generates a concise commit message (AI-assisted)
+- proposes a clear commit message (optionally AI-assisted)
-- enforces a ≤72-character summary line
+- enforces a clean, ≤72-character summary line
-- proposes the next semantic version tag
+- determines the next version tag automatically
-- lets you review and edit everything
+- shows a full review screen before committing
 - creates the commit and annotated tag
-- pushes the commit and tag to the remote
+- pushes both to the configured remote

-Nothing happens without your confirmation.
+Every step is visible.
+Nothing happens without confirmation.

 ---

+## Why gup is different

+gup is intentionally conservative.

+- No history rewriting
+- No hidden automation
+- No background hooks
+- No silent commits

+It favors **clarity over cleverness** and **review over speed**.

+---

 ## Requirements

-- Python ≥ 3.9
+- Python 3.9 or newer
 - Git
-- The `llm` CLI installed and configured with at least one model
+- The `llm` CLI installed and configured (for AI commit messages)
 - A non-bare Git repository

 ---

 ## Installation

-### Recommended: pip
+### Using pip (recommended)

-This installs `gup` as a command available on your PATH.
+Install gup as a standard CLI tool:

     pip install gup

-After installation, verify:

-    gup

----

-### Alternative: run without installing

-From a cloned repository:

-    python -m gup

-This is useful for development or testing.
+After installation, the `gup` command will be available on your PATH.

 ---